 Roland Hawkins II

-Roland has over 20 years of professional experience in a wide variety of musical venues and genres.
-An active performer, educator, and creator in a myriad of musical styles he is known for his powerful tones and warm affable delivery.
-Roland is also acknowledged for having a wide range as well as depth in repertoire from operatic classics to cabaret standards.
+Roland Hawkins boasts over 20 years of professional experience across a diverse array of musical venues and genres.
+As an active performer, educator, and creator, he is celebrated for his powerful tones and warm, affable delivery.
+Recognized for his extensive range and depth, his repertoire spans from operatic classics to cabaret standards.

 Image of: Roland Hawkins II